vsmith214/practice-foundations-1/00_rectangle/README.md

 #### 3.00 Points

 Create a constructor function named `Rectangle` that returns an object with color, height, width properties.
-The object returned should have access to a "findArea" function attached to the constructor function's `.prototype` object which will return the area (width * height).
+The object returned should have access to a "getArea" function attached to the constructor function's `.prototype` object which will return the area (width * height).

 Names of properties on the instance (the object the `Rectangle` constructor function creates).